Corporate Governance Report

 2.1.
 Report on Corporate Governance from the Executive and Supervisory Boards

-The Government Commission on the German Corporate Governance Code (DCGK) did not make any important changes or additions to the DCGK in 2014.
-Clarification was only provided for the explanations in the sample tables for Executive Board remuneration in the appendices of the DCGK.
-The sample tables are not included in the current remuneration report of the AIXTRON Group.
-The German Corporate Governance Code (DCGK) in the currently applicable version of June 24, 2014 was published by the Federal Ministry of Justice and for Consumer Protection on September 30, 2014.
+The Government Commission on the German Corporate Governance Code has made changes and additions to the Code in May 2015.
+The German Corporate Governance Code (DCGK) in the currently applicable version of May 5, 2015 was published by the Federal Ministry of Justice and for Consumer Protection on June 12, 2015.

 Against the backdrop of demographic change and the associated effect of a lack of sufficiently qualified staff in Germany, AIXTRON has consistently striven for further increases in the percentage of women and the international composition of its employees and management.
 Nevertheless, the Company's primary commitment is to ensure that the employees possess the required professional and social skills.
 The availability of qualified female applicants is very limited, particularly due to the low percentage of women still enrolled in technical degree programs.

 Composition of the Supervisory Board

 As early as 2010, the Supervisory Board listed a set of required qualities for future appointments of Supervisory Board members.
 They were amended most recently in 2015.
 In fiscal year 2015, the Supervisory Board confirmed the target percentage of women of approx. 20% adopted in 2010 as well as all other existing targets.
 The targets for the composition of the Supervisory Board are shown in detail below:

 - With respect to nominations of Supervisory Board members, the Nomination Committee shall ensure that the Supervisory Board at all times consists of members who, individually and collectively as a team, have the knowledge, skills and experience required to perform their tasks properly.
 In addition, the members should be independent.
 The Nomination Committee will strive to enhance the efficiency and transparency of the selection process.
 As a general rule, the Supervisory Board members are nominated for election for the longest possible period in compliance with the Company's Articles of Association.

-- AIXTRON currently exports more than 85% of its products overseas, of which more than 90% to Asia.
-Experience in the electronics and lighting appliances markets that are specific to AIXTRON's areas of interest is of the greatest benefit to the Company.
+- AIXTRON is heavily export-oriented.
+Experience in the electronics and lighting appliances markets specific to AIXTRON's areas of interest is of the greatest benefit to the Company.

 - As a general rule, new members of the Supervisory Board should not be older than 70 when they retire from the Supervisory Board.
 When elected, they should be available to the Company for at least two election periods.

 - It is believed to be in the best interest of the Company to employ the full potential of well-trained and motivated people from different nationalities and both genders.
-To strengthen the Company's position in global competition, the Supervisory Board aims to achieve an approximate ratio of 20% ratio of women in the Supervisory Board.
+The Supervisory Board thinks that it is appropriate to uphold the target of approx. 20% for the participation of women on the Supervisory Board.